aleutgeb/STEPToXSection/README.md

 Following the help text from the command line:
 ```
 STEPToXSection.exe -h
-Extracts the contour of a planar cross section of solids contained in the STEP file
+Extracts the contour of a planar cross section of solids contained in the STEP file.
+Additionally it supports offsetting of the cross section contour.
 Usage:
   STEPToXSection [OPTION...]